 4. Develop a clear communication plan.

 Nothing frustrates learners more than a lack of communication during the learning process.
 Develop a plan of what you will communicate to your learners and when you will do it.
 Base these communications on your end goal and deliver the messages in ways your learners want to receive them.
 Also develop a strategy for responding to learner inquiries including who will respond and how.
-Be sure to maximize the investment you are making in building relationships by continuing the conversation with learners.

 5. Solicit learner feedback.